 When completed and verified you will receive your accreditation from the IRFU.

 Accreditation will last for 2 years from the date you achieve the qualification.
 For example, if you qualify on 1 October 2020 your accreditation will expire on September 30 2022.

 Please note that from time to time you may need to undertake further training on important law changes or safety management to keep your accreditation active.
 You will be notified of this by email.

-• Accreditation of referees they appoint must be in date.
-Courses are held at appropriate times throughout the season.
+- Accreditation of referees they appoint must be in date.
+Qualification process can be completed at any time through the Gainline platform.

-Following best practice ensures a safer and better structured playing environment for your players.
-Please click here for full IRFU Affiliate Referee Policy
+Following best practice ensures a safer and better structured playing environment for players.